tmsrise/Logitech-NumLock-Indicator/README.md

 0% cpu usage when nothing is happening

-0% when the keyboard buttons other than numlock are pressed (the callback function is called, so i guess it takes less usage than task manager is capable of showing <0.1%)
+0% when the keyboard buttons other than numlock are spammed (the callback function is called, so i guess it takes less usage than task manager is capable of showing aka <0.1%)

-0.1% to 1.7% for the instant the numlock key is spammed.
+0.1% to 1.7% when the numlock key is spammed.

 I've hardcoded the keyboard to be red, with the numlock being either off or blue-ish.